nazavode/nazavode.github.io/content/post/sycl.md

 *Host* and *device* code live in the same source file.
-It is a SYCL implementation's responsibility to split the C++ source file and forward each chunk of parsed code to the right compilation backend (similarly to what `nvcc` does and as opposed to what OpenCL APIs require) [^2].
+It is a SYCL implementation's responsibility to split the C++ source file and forward each chunk of parsed code to the right compilation backend (similarly to what `nvcc` does and as opposed to what OpenCL APIs require) [^compilation].

-[^2]: while totally invisible to the user, the standard specification allows
+[^compilation]: while totally invisible to the user, the standard specification
-      two different workflows for compilation:
+    allows two different workflows for compilation:

     * *separate compilation*: a frontend driver splits the C++ source and calls different device compilers under the hood before linking everything together